Ergodic exponential maps with escaping singular behaviours: Construction

-Assume, on the contrary, that $f_{\lambda}$ is not ergodic.
-In other words, there exists an invariant set $A$ such that both $A$ and $B:=\c\setminus A$ have positive Lebesgue measure.
-Let $z\in A$ be a Lebesgue density point.
-Since the post-singular set $\p(f_{\lambda_k})$ for all large $k$ will stay in some right half-plane after some iterates, we may thus assume that $z$ does not belong to $\p(f_{\lambda_k})$ for all large $k$.
-By a result of Bock \cite{bock}, for any post-singularly finite exponential map, almost every point in the plane either \begin{itemize} \item[(i)] tends to $\infty$ under iterates, or \item[(ii)] accumulates everywhere in the whole plane. \end{itemize} However, the set of points tending to $\infty$ under iterates, called the escaping set, under any exponential map has zero Lebesgue measure by a result of Eremenko and Lyubich \cite[Section 7]{eremenko-lyubich}.
-Therefore, $f_{\lambda_k}$ falls into the category $(ii)$.
+\begin{lemma} For any post-singularly finite exponential map, almost every point accumulates everywhere in the whole plane. \end{lemma}

-Let $R>0$ be large enough such that $z\in D(0,R)$.
-Let $w\in B$ be a Lebesgue density point.
-By $(ii)$, we can choose $w$ in such a way that the forward orbit of $w$ accumulates everywhere in the plane and thus assume that $w\in D(0,R)$.
+\begin{proof} A result of Bock \cite{bock} says that, for any post-singularly finite exponential map almost every point in the plane either \begin{itemize} \item[(i)] tends to $\infty$ under iterates, or \item[(ii)] accumulates everywhere in the whole plane. \end{itemize} However, the set of points tending to $\infty$ under iterates, called the escaping set, has Lebesgue measure zero by a result of Eremenko and Lyubich \cite[Section 7]{eremenko-lyubich}.
+Therefore, post-singularly finite maps fall into category $(ii)$. \end{proof}